vzelev/reviews/README.md

 # API docs
 Open `http://localhost:8000/docs`
 Swagger uses Session authentication to call the endpoints due to it's limits.
+Please note that the protected endpoints, i.e. `/reviews/` are not visible in Swagger if there is no active Session, so please use the `Session Login` button to login and the you will be able to see and call them.

+# User registration

+User registration is handled by `/api-auth/register/` endpoint.
+Please, refer to the `/docs/` endpoint for more information

+# API Token obtaining

+Once the user has been registered successfully, he/she could obtain a token using the `/api-auth/obtain-api-token/` endpoint.
+Please, refer to the `/docs/` endpoint for more information